— Topics —

 However, reducing caloric intake is not the final point.

-• In the short term, it is necessary to eat more indigestible foods so as not to feel hungry while controlling carbohydrate intake, etc.
+• In the short term, the absorption rate should be temporarily reduced by eating more indigestible foods so as not to feel hungry.

-• In the long term, it's more important, by continuing to do so, to lower one’s base weight and get the non-rebound body you desire.
+• In the long term, it's more important, by continuing to do so, to lower one’s set-point weight and get the non-rebound body you desire.

 In other words, a "two-step" process is necessary to lose weight properly.